YasiruR/fabriK/readme.md

-# Hyperledger Fabric Infrastructure as Code (IaC)
+# FabriK

+FabriK provides resources to deploy [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) on [Kubernetes](https://kubernetes.io/).

-The IaC repository contains bash scripts and corresponding [Kubernetes](https://kubernetes.io/) manifest files to automate the deployment of [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) components in Unix-like environments.
-This documentation provides the steps to deploy a minimal working Fabric network using the resources in the repository.
+This IaC repository contains bash scripts and corresponding Kubernetes manifest files to automate the deployment of Hyperledger Fabric components in Unix-like environments.
+The documentation provides the steps to deploy a minimal working Fabric network using the resources in this repository.

 Please refer to the [quickstart](#quickstart) for convenient and faster deployment of a network, which will be carried out through the automation scripts.